DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 For each Attribute the following information is displayed:

-    * The fully qualified path to the Attribute allowing it to be uniquely identified within the PandA Design.
+    * The fully qualified path to the Attribute allowing it to be uniquely identified within the Design.
     * Basic meta-data about the Attribute including it's type, a brief description of its purpose and whether it is a writeable Attribute.
     * Details of the `alarm state <working_with_alarms_>` associated with the Attribute, including severity and any corresponding message.
     * Timestamp details showing when the Attribute was last updated.